Understanding the geometry of a comfortable staircase

 First of all, he makes reference to various other famous architects who came before him and who considered the design of the perfect stair.
 Pythagoras, Vitruvius, Scamozzi etc. He gives them short shrift and says that they were wrong.

-Then he gives his own thinking which is summarised in this extract (my translation):
+Then he gives his own thinking which is summarised in this extract (my raw translation):

 So Blondel describes his theory but doesn’t actually write it as an equation.

-Which gives rise to the formula g + 2r = 24 inches
+Which results in the formula g + 2r = 24 inches

 Which is such that when r = 0, g=24 inches.
 And when g= 0, r=12 inches.